 A motorhome exterior is subjected to many physical forces and environmental conditions.
-While the coach is parked, it is exposed to climate and weather extremes and other environmental conditions.
+While the motorhome is parked, it is exposed to climate and weather extremes and other environmental conditions.
 While in operation, it is subjected to various twisting and flexing forces caused by routine cornering and turning, and by uneven road surfaces, such as bumps, potholes, railroad tracks, and parking lot entrances.

-Inspect the exterior fiberglass shell periodically for cracks, which may represent a threat to the integrity of the fiberglass.
+Inspect the exterior fiberglass shell periodically for cracks which may represent a threat to the integrity of the fiberglass.

-Minute cracks in the surface, commonly called "spider cracks" or "hairline cracks" caused by normal flexing of the fiberglass exterior are normal and typically pose no threat to the integrity of the vehicle other than appearance.
+Minute cracks in the surface (commonly referred to as "spider cracks" or "hairline cracks") caused by normal flexing of the fiberglass exterior are normal and typically pose no threat to the integrity of the motorhome other than appearance.